 1. Attend a traditional local festival

 There are many local festivals on the island in winter time.
-In January, Sant Antoni (16th & 17th island-wide) and Sant Sebastià (10th-25th in Palma) celebrations follow Christmas and The Three Kings’ festivities.
+In January, Sant Antoni (16th & 17th island-wide) and Sant Sebastià (12th-21st in Palma) celebrations follow Christmas and The Three Kings’ festivities.
 Palma honours its patron saint with a varied programme including concerts and a night of fire.
 February offers the almond fair ‘Fira de S’Ametler’ in Son Servera.
-Carnival – ‘Sa Rua’ – in 2017 is the weekend of February 25th & 26th.
+Carnival – ‘Sa Rua’ – is celebrated at the end February.

 2. Follow the Wine Route

 With more than 70 bodegas on Mallorca, there’s plenty of choice if you want to try some of the excellent local wines.
 A great way to spend a day is to follow the official Wine Route for the Binissalem DO.
 A downloadable guide includes more than a dozen wineries to visit and interesting information about the area’s wines, towns, and villages.